 Harvey opines for the loss of the Priest version of the White Tiger in this eloquent post, now that Bendis is introducing a new version in Daredevil (and Priest’s Black Panther run is being ignored for the new hip-hop flava version currently in stores).

-The Pulse has a chat with Devin Grayson and Brian Stelfreeze about their upcoming Matador creator-owned series in this post [EDIT: they did, honest, but the link definitely doesn't work] (if the link thing works), trying to help me decide whether to wait for the trade or not.
+The Pulse has a chat with Devin Grayson and Brian Stelfreeze about their upcoming Matador creator-owned series in this post [EDIT: they did, honest, but the link definitely doesn’t work], trying to help me decide whether to wait for the trade or not.